Klipper3d/klipper/docs/Measuring_Resonances.md

 resonances of X axis with the accelerometer attached to the toolhead and the resonances of Y axis - to the bed (the usual bed slinger setup).

-However, you can also connect two accelerometers simultaneously, though they must be connected to different boards (say, to an RPi and printer MCU board), or to two different physical SPI/I2C interfaces on the same board (rarely available), or to one I2C bus if they are set to different addresses.
+However, you can also connect two accelerometers simultaneously, though the ADXL345 must be connected to different boards (say, to an RPi and printer MCU board), or to two different physical SPI interfaces on the same board (rarely available).
 Then they can be configured in the following manner:

 ```
 [adxl345 hotend]